 Each Residence shall ensure a reliable means is available at all times, in accordance with EOAI guidelines; for: (a) sending information to the EOAI regarding incidents and emergencies occurring on the premises; (b) receiving information from EOAI and other state and local authorities in the event of an emergency; and (c) activating Mutual Aid.

-The plan must include a communications section to ensure that Residents and their Resident Representatives, Legal Representatives, and invoked Health Care Proxies, as applicable, are able to receive communications and information from the Residence in the event of a storm or power outage.
+The plan must include a communications section to ensure that Residents and their Resident Representatives, Legal Representatives, and Health Care Agents, as applicable, are able to receive communications and information from the Residence in the event of a storm or power outage.

 Staff Training.
 The Residence shall ensure disaster, and emergency preparedness by orienting new employees at the time of employment to the Residence's emergency preparedness plan, performing quarterly reviews of the emergency preparedness plan with employees, and making certain that all personnel are trained to perform the tasks assigned to them.
 Staff must also be trained on procedures regarding elopements, including the process for using elopement notification systems, such as the Silver Alert system.